maxmind/GeoIP2-php/README.md

 IP address is located.

-If the record is not found, a `\GeoIp2\Exception\AddressNotFoundException` is returned.
+If the record is not found, a `\GeoIp2\Exception\AddressNotFoundException` is thrown.
 If the database is invalid or corrupt, a `\MaxMind\Db\InvalidDatabaseException` will be thrown.

 See the API documentation for more details.